 This community is the dominant vegetation type within the offset site (approximately 41.55 hectares).
 The overstorey is sparse and comprised of scattered patches of White Cypress Pine (Callitris glaucophylla) with the occasional mature Poplar Box (Eucalyptus populnea subsp. bimbil).
-The midstorey is also very sparse and mostly comprised of regenerating White Cypress Pine.
+The mid-storey is also very sparse and mostly comprised of regenerating White Cypress Pine.
 Isolated Wilga (Geijera parvifolia) and Budda (Eremophila mitchellii) individuals also occur.

 The ground cover comprises of a high diversity of forbs and grasses.
-Dominant species include: Purple Wiregrass (Aristida ramosa), Mulga Mitchell Grass (Thyridolepis mitchelliana), Longtails (Ptilotus polystachyus) and Yellowbur daisy (Calotis lappulacea).
-Cut-leaf Medic (Medicago laciniata) is a common weed within the groundcover.
-Other exotic species present include occasional Saffron Thistle (Carthamus lanatus) and Milk Thistle (Sonchus oleraceus).
+Dominant species include: Purple Wiregrass (Aristida ramosa), Mulga Mitchell Grass (Thyridolepis mitchelliana), Longtails (Ptilotus polystachyus) and Yellow-bur daisy (Calotis lappulacea).
+The most abundant species during the Year 3 survey were Convolvulus recurvatus subsp. recurvatus and Sida cunninghamii.
+The seed of the exotic species Cut - leaf Medic (Medicago laciniata) was common in the ground layer.
+No other exotic species were present.

-In general, exotic species are restricted to annuals and are of low diversity and low abundance.
 The monitoring plot data along with the benchmarks for this vegetation type (DECC 2008) are shown in Table 3.2 and 3.3.
-Plates 1 and 2 show the photo assessment points.
-Species richness (the number of native species, shown in the table below as 'Native Spp. #') was well above the benchmark for the community across both plots but a little lower than the baseline recorded by NGH (2014) and year 1 survey results.
-Overstorey and midstorey are slightly higher than the NGH (2014) baseline data and year 1 monitoring data.
-Overstorey cover is lower than benchmark and midstorey cover is substantially lower than in previous surveys but are near the middle of the benchmark ranges.
-The reduction of grass and other groundcover is also evident when comparing the photo monitoring points between year 1 and year 2 surveys (see Plates 1-4).
+Photos 1 to 4 show the photo assessment points.
+Species richness (the number of native species, shown in the table below as 'Native Spp. #') was above the benchmark for the community across both plots but much lower than the baseline recorded by NGH (2014) and Year 1 and Year 2 survey results.
+Overstorey and mid-storey are slightly higher than the NGH (2014) baseline data and year 1 monitoring data.
+Overstorey cover is lower than benchmark and mid-storey cover is within but at the lower end of the benchmark for the community.
+Grass and other groundcover vegetation cover is substantially lower than in previous surveys and below benchmark ranges.
+The reduction of grass and other groundcover is also evident when comparing the photo monitoring points between Year 1 and Year 2 surveys (see Photos 1 to 4).
 The reduction in groundcover vegetation is most likely due to the prolonged dry conditions experienced over the last twelve months and is considered part of the natural variation in this community in response to climate variability.
-Groundcover shrub cover was below the benchmark and baseline (NGH 2014) survey and similar to the year 1 results.
+Groundcover shrub cover was below the benchmark and baseline (NGH 2014) survey for M02 and similar to the benchmark and baseline (NGH 2014) for M01.
+Groundcover shrub cover was similar compared to 2017 and 2018 surveys.
 No Hollow Bearing Trees (HBTs) were recorded in the plot which is unsurprising given the history of clearing in this vegetation.
-Fallen timber remained below benchmark levels but is higher on average than the baseline or year 1 survey results.
+Fallen timber remained below benchmark levels.